-Please do your best to submit lossless files, that is, WAV, AIFF or FLAC format.
+Please do your best to submit lossless music files, that is, WAV, AIFF or FLAC format.

 If you are not 100% positive that your tracks are 100% FCC-clean, please contact me at email@example.com BEFORE submittal.
 Let’s not risk removal of me as a host because of carelessness or cluelessness, okay?
 Please review this reference.